Home » The Blog » True Friends Reply to Emails

 Passive Narcissism

-From a Senders point of view, make sure your email is clear and concise and one that the recipient will want to read and reply to.
+From a Sender’s point of view, ensure your email is clear and concise and one that the recipient will want to read and reply to.
 If you would like a response, ask for one.
 “Can you please let me know?”
 “I look forward to hearing back soon!”

 Email with Value

-You should not expect a reply from forwarded emails where you don’t take the time to type a personal message as to why you are forwarding that email to that particular person.
+You should not expect a reply from forwarded emails where you don’t take the time to type a personal message about why you are forwarding that email to that person.
 If you can’t make that effort — don’t expect a reply.

-Some folks are so “all about me” that they really don’t think about how their lack of response impacts those who care about them.
-If that is the case, I would have to reconsider continuing to email someone who cannot even show you the simple courtesy of a reply.
+Some folks are so “all about me” that they don’t think about how their lack of response impacts those who care about them.
+If that is the case, maybe reconsider emailing someone who cannot even show you the simple courtesy of a reply.